 Each bungalow is off a cobbled path and has a jaunty Caribbean name and pastel color.
 Ours was named Key Lime and colored a shade of sunshine.
 A metal roof and slatted Bahamas shutters completed the island look.
 There’s a patio off the downstairs living room and a balcony off the upstairs master, but the only view are the tropical plants that provide some privacy, and some bright green iguanas scurrying in the brush.

-At the end of the pathway is the 3-bedroom, 4-bath, nearly 5,000-square-foot Beach House, which is fully ADA compliant with a wheelchair ramp, an elevator to the second floor, an oversized master bathroom and a lift in the private swimming pool.
+At the end of the pathway is the 3-bedroom (with each with a big bed and queen mattress), 4-bath, nearly 5,000-square-foot Beach House, which is fully ADA compliant with a wheelchair ramp, an elevator to the second floor, an oversized master bathroom and a lift in the private swimming pool.
 Buick took up residence and used the house to entertain, hosting a poolside cocktail party that coincided with a spectacular sunset (the waiters explained the resort’s sunset bell which was easy to hear from the Beach House) where, for once, everyone saw the fabled “green flash.”

 Playa Largo Wellness Weekend